 What is Indexing?

-Once the robot crawls and finds out content, these content are categorized and organized.
+Once the robot crawls and finds out content, this content is categorized and organized.
 It’s like having a huge rack with files being categorized alphabetically.
 This process of organizing the content is called Indexing.

 What is Ranking?